 In the end, it’s important to remember that each salon is different.
 Not all of these points will work together at once.
 When trying to take the perfect salon photo, look around the room, and with these points in mind, find the best possible way to capture your business’ vibe.

-Also, if you’re interested in learning how to take control of how clients treat, react and rate your business online, why not sign up for the Phorest Academy ‘Online Reputation’ Masterclass?
-Click here to save your spot at the next webinar.
+Also, if you’re interested in learning how to take control of how clients treat, react and rate your business online, why not watch back our Phorest Academy ‘Online Reputation’ Masterclass webinar?

 Thanks for reading, and good luck!